arthuryxt/acfs/README.txt

 perl Truseq_merge_unique_fa.pl UNMAP newid SRR650317_1.fa SRR650317_2.fa
 #alternatively, if there are many files to merge, generate a file (named filelist for example) contains the full-path of each file
 perl Truseq_merge_unique_filelist.pl UNMAP newid filelist
+# the aggregated fasta file "UNMAP" will be generated together with the readcount file "UNMAP_expr"

 #4# build BWA index, using verion 0.73a (support for higher versions will be added soon)
 #   please use the included package OR download at http://sourceforge.net/projects/bio-bwa/files/bwa-0.7.3a.tar.bz2/download